Peter Jarman: Career

+Jarman returned to Eastbourne Eagles in 1974 and would ride for them for four seasons, becoming the club captain and then doubling up as the team coach before ending his riding career with the Eagles in 1977.

+Retirement

-He ran a Speedway School at Cowley Stadium in the mid-1970s.
+Jarman ran a Speedway School at Cowley Stadium in the mid-1970s.
 In the late 1970s he moved from his roots of South London to Poole and became the track curator at Poole Speedway for several years.
 He represented his country on three occasions.
 He was a popular, hard-working rider throughout his career.

-Peter Jarman died of non-Hodgkin lymphoma on 23 July 2007, aged 72 (not 75 as some sources quote), and his funeral was on 6 August in Poole.
+Jarman died of non-Hodgkin lymphoma on 23 July 2007, aged 72 (not 75 as some sources quote), and his funeral was on 6 August in Poole.
 He had struggled with cancer over the previous ten years.
 He was survived by his wife, Ann, two sons and two daughters.